curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 * Inability to share
 * Inability to collect the information in the first place

-<sub>Aside: imagine a world where all collected *"other information"* is always shared, but there are complex societal rules about what information may be collected.</sub>

 # Sharing gives value to others (not_finished)

 asdf